Lab41/mediumblog/tfsample/README.md

                'mod', name='nce_loss')
 ```

-It wasn’t always the case that these guys were there for you though, and it surprises me how recently they’ve been added.
-For example, stuff in `candidate_sampling_ops.py` has the last git pull just last month, and the documentation was uploaded in Dec 2015.
+This wasn’t always the case in Tensorflow, and it surprises me how recently they’ve been added.
+For example,`candidate_sampling_ops.py` has the last git pull just last month, and the documentation was uploaded in Dec 2015.
 Back in the day, word2vec and most of the other label sampling methods didn’t have GPU support.
 In fact, look at the example on line 148 in TF 1.1; it still reads:

 ```
 # Ops and variables pinned to the CPU because of missing GPU implementation
 with tf.device('/cpu:0'):
 ```

-The lack of implementations of large layers was primarily a function of the fact that in cases where you would even need to sample the labels, the size of the weight matrices is proportional to an extraordinary amount of unique labels (e.g., in the YFCC corpus, it’s 400k words after it’s been pruned from six million words.)
+The dearth of these kind of implementations was especially problematic for large network layers where you would need to sample layers because the size of the weight matrices is proportional to the amount of unique labels (e.g., in the YFCC corpus, it’s 400k words *after it’s been pruned* from six million words.)
 Memory on poor researcher GPUs had a hard time keeping up a few years ago.

 ![Perhaps some NVLink?](images/please-sir.png)

-We experienced much the same, looking on in jealousy at the contributions from Google and Facebook.
-But then it happened…we finally got our Titan X cards.
+Then it happened...we finally got our Titan X cards.
 We got six of them, in fact, and then we were tickled to death.

 With this huge hammer, we looked around for the biggest nail.
 So late last year, we downloaded the biggest dataset we could get our hands on (100 million images) with the most amount of metadata (14GB), and threw the largest neural network we could at it.
 The trouble was, while we could find ways to fully use the 16GB of memory, the actual matrix-vector operation still took way too long.
 Enter candidate sampling, and why we’re here today.

 ### Canned Functions for Your First Pass